 Some years back, HP suggested an approach to calculate the required number of LG for a LoadRunner test.
-The same approach has been formulated in the below-given calculator.
-As the Load Generator calculator requires some inputs so it leads to run some small tests before getting the number of required LG for the test.
+The same approach has been formulated in the calculator.
+As the Load Generator calculator requires some inputs it leads to running some small tests before getting the number of required LG for the test.
 Follow the below steps to get the input values:

 - Each Additional VUser Memory: Run the same test for 5 VUsers.
 Keep the same delay at the start and have each user start one minute apart.
 Monitor the load generators available MB of RAM and note the drop in free RAM space as each user starts.
 Average the amount of RAM that the second virtual user on up uses and this is the “Each Additional VUser Memory”.
 Example: The initially available memory was 51440 MB.
 During the test, it reduced to 51428 MB, 51418 MB, 51409 MB, 51399 MB and 51388 MB.
 Hence the average of differences is 10.4 MB (=(12+10+9+10+11)/5).

 - Total LG RAM: Determine the total RAM on the load generator.
 Example: 131059 MB

 - LG RAM used by OS: Determine the RAM used by the Operating System on the load generator.
 Example: 79564 MB

 - Right-click on the Task Bar of the LG

 - Left-click on “Start Task Manager”

 - The “Windows Task Manager” window will open

 - Under the ‘Physical Memory’ section ‘Total’ attribute will provide the size of RAM.
 Refer to the below screenshot, the total memory is 131059 MB or 128 GB.